10 Outdoor Gifts

 2) Fell running shoes.

-Well if Santa’s bringing a few pairs of seal skins there’s no need for those expensive leather walking shoes.
-Time to invest in a really good pair of fell running shoes.
+Well if Santa’s bringing a few pairs of Waterproof Socks there’s no need for those expensive leather walking shoes.
+Time to invest in a good pair of fell running shoes.

 4) Personalised Map.